-Parent & Family News: Spring 2018 Edition
+Parent & Family News: Spring 2021 Edition

+Many students think of January as a new beginning, a time to improve upon the previous semester.
 Talk with your student about these responsibilities often.
 Having a checking account or credit card may be a completely new experience for your student.
 You may want to have a conversation about budgeting expenses, spending habits and paying for their education.

 What Parents Can Do...